gofortheeyezboo/student-workbook/src/reflections/wk5/wk5day2.md

 One to one, one ot many, many to many.

-What are the benefits of the traditional linking of relationships instead of Embedding
+What are the benefits of the traditional linking of relationships instead of Embedding?

 The original document wont grow in size when linking so we can make bigger applications.